 If your DJ Controller has XLR outputs, the three options below will work for you, depending on the input that you need for your speaker.

-If you must connect your XLR outputs to RCA, try to keep the cable shorter than 15ft.
-This cable would be unbalanced and is likely to degrade the quality of your audio.
+If you must connect your XLR outputs to RCA, keep the cable shorter than 15ft.
+This cable would be unbalanced and will likely degrade your audio quality.